whwkong/BNR4e_26_Homepwner-UserDefaults/README.md

 - this app builds on the functionality of the Homepwner app from chapter 24.

 Chapter 25 covers the following :
-- Localizing (and perhaps Internationalizing) the Homepwner app.
+- Localizing the Homepwner app.
 - NSNumberFormatter and NSDateFormatter
+- NSLocalizedString() and Strings Tables

 -----------------------------------
 Tagging Conventions: